 - All games shall be played on the date and hour scheduled.
 If, at the scheduled game time, a team does not have the minimum number of required players, the game will be declared a forfeit. - 2.
-The game shall be played between two teams of four (4) players.
-A team can play with a minimum of three (3) players.
-A team can continue with less than three (3) players if the officials determine they have a chance to win. - 3.
+The game shall be played between two teams of seven (7) players.
+A team can play with a minimum of four (4) players.
+A team can continue with less than four (4) players if the officials determine they have a chance to win.
+Team rosters will be capped at twenty (20) players. - 3.
 All players must have checked in with the Intramural Supervisor and be recorded on the game sheet before they are allowed to participate. - 4.
 Substitutions are allowed between plays and during time-outs.